aa-fiu-classes/tcn-6430-web/lab-3-build-micro-cdn.md

 };
 ```

+NOTE that `full.path.to.the.zone` is just an example! and you need to use your own zone name.
+Same applies to `delegated.domain.name` below.

 If we create a proper zone file, this would be enough for the `delegated.domain.name` domain/zone to start functioning.
 However, when we setting up DNS server for CDN service, this would not be enough, as we would want to return different results depending on who is asking the question.
 While in reality it is done with custom implementations of DNS servers, for micro CDN we could re-use features of Bind.